-The availability of affordable energy is a key issue of modern politics.
+The availability of affordable energy is the key issue of modern politics.
 In this context, one thing that is certainly worth highlighting is the fact that these energy concerns come into play almost exclusively when we are talking about non-renewable forms of energy.
 While a lot of countries may not have coal, oil, natural gas or uranium deposits, they definitely can benefit from wind, solar, geothermal or hydro power or a combination of thereof.

 So, it is worth looking into what are the four main types of non-renewable energy.
 This might help shed some light as to why we are still using primarily non-renewable resources today despite the proven potential of other technologies.

 The history of coal mining goes back thousands of years, back to ancient China and Rome.
 However, it became crucially important during the Industrial Revolution in the 19th and 20th centuries, when it was primarily used to power steam engines, heat buildings and generate electricity.
 In many ways, the use of coal as a source of power was what enabled the Industrial Revolution.

 Despite the fact that coal has been used for so long, it continues to be relatively abundant and cheap to convert to energy.
-However, coal extraction and its conversion to energy are both environmentally hazardous processes which carry with them a number of health concerns.
+However, coal extraction and combustion are both environmentally hazardous processes which carry with them a number of health concerns.
 Coal mining, especially surface mining, can be particularly destructive of landscapes and pollute local resources such as water and soil.

-For example, in the US 39% of the country’s electricity was produced with coal⁵.
-To put this in perspective, your average coal train is 2.4 kilometres long and yet it carries barely a day’s fuel for a large power plant².
+For example, in the United States, 39% of the country’s electricity was produced with coal .
+To put this in perspective, your average coal train is 2.4 kilometres long and yet it carries barely a day’s fuel for a large power plant .

 When the so-called drill rigs are set up, either onshore or offshore, oil can be extracted 24/7 for several decades.
-Once the oil has been drilled, it must be refined primarily to separate it from several chemicals that it contains.
+Once the oil has been drilled, it must be refined to separate it from several other chemicals.

-While its versatility is impressive, there are environmental risks that come with extracting oil and using it.
-One very important consideration is the risk of spills as oil can destroy local habitats and animals.
+While oil’s versatility is impressive, there are environmental risks that come with extracting oil and using it.
+One very important consideration is the risk of spills as oil can destroy local habitats and kill animals.
 Some of the most renowned environmental disasters are linked to oil spills – for example, the Exxon Valdez and BP Deepwater Horizon oil spill.

-#3 Natural Gas
+#3 Natural gas

-At the same time, natural gas is made up of primarily methane, another greenhouse gas, which is far more potent than CO2.
-This means that using and transporting natural gas could release methane into the atmosphere.
-However, modern technologies can limit this risk.
+At the same time, natural gas is primarily made up of methane, another greenhouse gas, which is far more potent than CO2.
+This means that using and transporting natural gas could potentially release large amounts of methane into the atmosphere, which can have disastrous implications for the planet’s climate.

 #4 Nuclear power

-Having said that, not only are U-235 reserves limited but extracting uranium as well as disposing of the waste generated from the production of nuclear energy can be damaging to the environment as the material is radioactive; this means that accidents can be particularly costly to both the environment and humans.
+Having said that, not only are U-235 reserves limited but extracting uranium, as well as disposing of the waste generated from the production of nuclear energy can be damaging to the environment.
+The radioactive material is dangerous and any accidents can be particularly costly to both the environment and our health.